-I am currently a Ph.D. candidate in Latin American History at Indiana University-Bloomington.
-My primary interests are modern Mexican history, cultural politics, oral history and video production.
-I am fascinated by the connections between historical change, identity and everyday life, particularly how individuals understand and narrate their lives.
-As a visual historian, I combine academic research to the production of film to make deeper connections to historical subjects and make their stories more accessible to broader audiences.
+Jennifer is a historian of Latin American History and an assistant editor for the journal Diplomatic History at Indiana University-Bloomington.
+Her primary interests are modern Mexican history, Latino history, cultural politics, oral history, film studies, and video production.
+She is fascinated by the connections between historical change, identity and everyday life, particularly how individuals understand and narrate their lives.
+As a visual historian, she combines academic research to the production of film to make deeper connections to historical subjects and make their stories more accessible to broader audiences.
 This is also a way to take a more creative approach to historical research and knowledge production given the vagaries of the discipline itself.
-My current project, which has a written and documentary film component, focuses on youth counterculture, gender, politics and identity in Mexico in the late-1960s and early 1970s through the lens of a democratizing super-8 film movement and the life, archive, and works of filmmaker Sergio García Michel.
-I spent two years in Mexico City conducting research and interviews for this project with the support of Fulbright García-Robles and the Social Science Research Council.
-For more information or to view my CV, please contact me at the following address: email@example.com.
+Her current project, which has a written and documentary film component, focuses on youth counterculture, gender, politics and identity in Mexico in the late-1960s and early 1970s through the lens of a democratizing super-8 film movement.
+She spent two years in Mexico City conducting research and interviews for this project with the support of Fulbright García-Robles and the Social Science Research Council.
+For more information, please contact me at the following address: email@example.com.